The eCommerce Consulting Process

 Greg first engages with the C-Suite to understand the business-wide strategic pillars.

-Research proves when an eCommerce channel is supports and aligns with strategy, it drives business-wide growth.
+Research proves that when an eCommerce channel is supported and aligned with strategy, it drives business-wide growth.

-This step sets the tone for what the business wants from the eCommerce channel.
+This step sets the tone for what the business wants from the eCommerce channel, and it influences decision-making.

 Click here to learn more about the eCommerce Strategic Planning services.

-Once the strategic context has been set, Greg understands what the eCommerce channel needs to do to support growth.
-The next challenge comes in defining how close or how far the website is from the needs of the business.
+Considering the strategic context, Greg understands how the eCommerce channel must look and behave to support growth.
+The next challenge is defining how close (or how far) the website is from these business needs.

-Greg needs to analyse customer-centric data to determine the website's current state and compare it to the desired future state to achieve this clarity.
-This defines the gap between the two states.
+This step analyses customer-centric data to determine the website's current state and compares it to the desired future state.
+This defines the gap.

 Customer-centric data is data that enables the customer voice to be heard.
 It's data that captures customer behaviours and their pain points when trying to engage online with a business.